hemanth-kotagiri/sgpa-rest-api-docs/docs/README.md

 ## Why I built this RestAPI?

-One day, I had to calculate the SGPA for each subject at college (manually), so I got an idea to develop a [Cross Platform App](https://github.com/hemanth-kotagiri/sgpa-calculator).
+One day, I had to calculate the SGPA for each semester at college (manually), so I had an idea to develop a [Cross Platform App](https://github.com/hemanth-kotagiri/sgpa-calculator).
 I verified if there was a public API access from our [University](https://jntuh.ac.in) so that I can fetch the details of students and their respective results, but, to my suprise - there is none.